What Is Fennel and How Can I Use It?

 And in case you've ever wondered how to say "anise", it's pronounced "Ann-niss."

 Start by separating the bulb from the stalks and leaves (make sure to save them to use later!).
 Using a chef's knife, cut the bulb in half vertically.
 At this point, you can choose whether or not to remove the triangular core from each half.
 Leaving it in will give you thicker slices, while removing it will make skinnier strips.
 The core may be a bit tougher than the rest of the bulb, so if you're eating fennel in a raw preparation, you may want to cut out the core.
 Then thinly slice the bulb either lengthwise, following the line from top to bottom, or crosswise (horizontally), to create half-moon–shaped pieces.
 You can also dice the bulb as you would an onion.

 If you're using raw fennel in a salad, try making thin ribbons with a peeler or shaving it on a box grater.
 You can also run each half of the bulb over a mandoline.
 Here are a few fennel salads to try:

 How to Cook Fennel

 The recipes below prove that both fennel bulbs and fronds can be used in a variety of ways.

-- Mediterranean Sautéed Shrimp & Fennel: The fennel is first sautéed and mixed with canned tomatoes, and quick-cooking shrimp are added at the end.
-Although the final addition of feta and capers give this dish a sophisticated feel, it's simple to pull together on a busy weeknight.
+- Mediterranean Sautéed Shrimp & Fennel: The fennel is first sautéed and mixed with canned tomatoes, and then quick-cooking shrimp are added toward the end.
+Although the addition of feta and capers give this dish a sophisticated feel, it's simple to pull together on a busy weeknight.